Sage-Bionetworks/BridgeDocs/_articles/study_design.md

 ### Upload Schemas

 Upload schemas describe how to export data in JSON format, from your app to a Synapse table.
 With the correct schema, you can upload your data in a way that makes it easier to search and process data within Synapse, our data repository platform.
-See [Upload Data Format](upload_data_format.html) for details.
+See [Submitting Health Data](submitting_health_data.html) for details.

 ### Schedules